sjaakjules/Dendron-Megafauna/vault/project-structure.framework.md

 ### Research Cluster

 The research cluster is a hierarchically organised,  interconnected set of annotations, notes and documents.
-The research cluster provides tnhe significance for the project.
+It is a cluster of knowledge, with information that flows through the cluster in particular ways.
 It is broken down into three major sub-clusters:

 - [[admin.project-structure]]
 - [[methods]]